rahul88b/mafat/README.md

 answer.csv - It is the final csv file which is to be submitted.

-Each folder like general_class, sub_class, color, etc contains the code for classifying each respective class.
+Each folder general_class, sub_class & color contains the code for classifying each respective class.
+Uptill now i have used ResNet50 architecture for each class.
+Further for classes on which accuracy is not good, i'll try other architecture accordingly.

 This repo doesn't contain training and test images.